Childhood vaccinations falter ahead of crucial fall season

 The “daycare disease” is extremely common and typically goes away without the need for medication, but infants and toddlers are at a higher risk of developing severe cases.
 The CDC said it is working to have Beyfortus added to the federal Vaccines for Children program, which provides free vaccinations to children who may not get immunized otherwise due to an inability to pay.

-Heading into respiratory viral season and the new school year, experts stressed that it is key for parents to have conversations with trusted health care providers about their options for protection.
+Heading into the respiratory viral season and the new school year, experts stressed that it is key for parents to have conversations with trusted healthcare providers about their options for protection.

 “It’s going to be important to sort of pull some of those levers that are specific to younger children, like finding those trusted sources and having discussions with primary care providers as we head into the fall,” Williams said.